<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Tactical vendors can be checked in on every so often - depending on the level of resources available in your team.

 If your business is at the low end of vendor management maturity, it may take some time to gather all the information you need before you start to define your categories.
-It’s often easiest to start with a simple method of vendor categorisation by type to guide your activities.
-This will help you to prioritise your time and focus when managing vendors.

 See Vendor Type within GatekeeperSee vendors by Type in Gatekeeper to prioritise your time and effort.